 self.graphWidget.setYRange(30, 40, padding=0)

-A optional padding argument causes the range to be set larger than specified by the specified fraction (this between 0.02 and 0.1 by default, depending on the size of the ViewBox).
+An optional padding argument causes the range to be set larger than specified by the given fraction (this is between 0.02 and 0.1 by default, depending on the size of the ViewBox).
 If you want to remove this padding entirely, pass 0.

 self.graphWidget.setXRange(5, 20, padding=0)